kwant-project/kwant/doc/source/tutorial/tutorial3.rst

 In this example, we aim to compute the bandstructure of a simple tight-binding wire.

-Computing band structures in kwant is easy.
+Computing band structures in Kwant is easy.
 Just define a lead in the usual way:

 .. literalinclude:: band_structure.py